How can you ensure official documents are recognised abroad?

 What type of documents require an apostille for use abroad?

 If you are, for instance, doing business overseas, you may require an apostille for official documents.
-These might include extracts from commercial registers or other registers; patents; notarial acts and notarial attestations of signatures.
+These might include extracts from commercial registers or other registers; patents; notarial acts such as property titles; notarial attestations of signatures.
 If on the other hand, you want to study abroad, you may need an apostille for school, university and other academic diplomas.

 Where can you obtain an apostille?